emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 .. note:: You can also :ref:`build Emscripten from source <installing-from-source>` if you prefer that to downloading binaries using the emsdk.

+.. note:: There are additional ways to install Emscripten than the instructions below, for example, using brew on MacOS, the package manager on your linux distro, or a Docker image, etc. However, the emsdk is the only officially supported way to use Emscripten that is supported by the Emscripten project, and the only one that we constantly test (`emsdk CI <https://github.com/emscripten-core/emsdk/blob/master/.circleci/config.yml>`_, `Emscripten GitHub CI <https://github.com/emscripten-core/emscripten/blob/master/.circleci/config.yml>`_, `Chromium CI <https://ci.chromium.org/p/emscripten-releases>`_).
+(While we don't officially support other ways of getting Emscripten, we definitely appreciate the efforts by third parties to package Emscripten for users' convenience, and we'd like to help out, please get in touch if you are such a packager!)

 .. _sdk-installation-instructions:

 Installation instructions